ananye20/eic_report/README.md

 Fields such as: INSURED_VALUE, PREMIUM, CLAIM_PAID, TYPE_VEHICLE, MAKE, USAGE, SEATS_NUM, CCM_TON, PROD_YEAR and more.

 ## Built With
-- Power BI Desktop – Data modeling and interactive visualizations
+- Power BI Desktop – Data modeling and interactive visualizations.

-- Power Query – Data cleansing and transformation
+- Power Query – Data cleansing and transformation.

-- DAX – Custom KPIs and time-based metrics
+- DAX – Custom KPIs and time-based metrics.

 ## Objective
 To analyze the operational challenges that contributed to EIC’s decline by identifying key financial inefficiencies, risk-heavy segments, and insurance trends.
 The dashboard provides an interactive tool for exploring loss drivers in a high-volume insurance dataset.